HST rebates may apply on a new modular home

 Do I need a building permit for a modular home in Ontario?

 Yes.
-All new modular home construction in Ontario requires a municipal building permit, regardless of municipality size.
-The permit process is similar to site-built homes, but the CSA A277 factory certification reduces the number of required on-site inspections.
+All new factory-built home construction in Ontario requires a municipal building permit, regardless of municipality size.
+The permit process is similar to site-built homes, but CSA factory certification (A277 for modular, Z240MH for manufactured) reduces the number of required on-site inspections.

 How long does it take to get a building permit for a modular home?